LateNightCoder0815/practicalmachinelearning/README.md

 This repository contains all files for the prediction assignment writeup for the Coursera JHU Practical Machine Learning course.

-The html version can be directly accessed using the (github pages link)[http://LateNightCoder0815.github.io/practicalmachinelearning/index.html].
+The html version can be directly accessed using the [github pages link](http://LateNightCoder0815.github.io/practicalmachinelearning/index.html).
 Alternativly, please see the index.html file above.